 Sling TV is a skinny bundle designed to cater to your preferences.
-With Sling TV, you design your own bundle: Using base bundles and add-on bundles called “Extras,” you can customize your channel selection to ensure that you get everything you want without having to pay for any filler.
-Sling TV's channel offerings include FS1, ESPN, ESPN2, and TBS.
-Note that, as of this writing, Sling TV does not offer Fox or ABC.
-However, you could always pair Sling TV with an over-the-air antenna to create an MLB playoffs solution on the cheap.
+Using a combination of base bundles and add-on bundles called “Extras,” you can customize your channel selection to ensure you get everything you want without paying for any filler.
+Sling TV’s channel offerings include FS1, ESPN, ESPN2, and TBS.
+As of this writing, Sling TV also offers FOX in a few select markets.

-YouTube TV is Google's entry into the skinny bundle derby, and it's a worthy one.
-YouTube TV pairs a great and user-friendly app with a nice channel selection that includes ABC, Fox, FS1, ESPN, ESPN2, TBS, and MLB Network.
+YouTube TV is Google’s entry into the skinny-bundle derby, and it’s a worthy one.
+YouTube TV pairs a great and user-friendly app with a nice channel selection that includes ABC, FOX, FS1, ESPN, ESPN2, TBS, and MLB Network.
 Our YouTube TV review has more about what to expect with this service.

-Fox has the rights to the World Series, which means that the biggest games of the postseason will air on the company's flagship network.
-That, in turn, means that cord cutters can get the big games for free over the air.
-In most areas, you'll be able to pick up Fox (as well as the other major networks) for free over the air with an antenna.
-Not sure what antenna is right for you?
-Just check out our helpful antenna guide.
+FOX has the rights to the World Series, which means the biggest games of the postseason will air on the company’s flagship network.
+That means cord-cutters can get the big games for free over the air.
+In most areas, you’ll be able to pick up FOX (as well as the other major networks) for free over the air with an antenna.
+If you’re not sure which antenna is right for you, then check out our helpful antenna guide.